Abington teen takes stem cell registry campaign to Good Morning America

 "We need as many people, especially African Americans and minorities and mixed-race individuals to sign up to be the donors," says Andrea.

-Juwan initially set a goal of getting 1,000 new donors signed up.
+Juwan initially set a goal of getting 1,000 new donors signed up - but he's surpassed that.

 "If you can, join the registry.
 It can save my life, and thousands of others," says Juwan.